supermamon/scriptable-scripts/no-background/readme.md

 * [nobg-small-top-left-widget.js](examples/nobg-small-top-left-widget.js) - a very basic example for a widget on a fixed position
 * [nobg-configurable-widget-template.js](examples/nobg-configurable-widget-template.js) - example widget where the possition can be set at run-time
 * [weather-widget-414.js](examples/weather-widget-414.js) - weather example based off the [code by @eqsOne](https://talk.automators.fm/t/widget-examples/7994/414)
+* [semi-transparent-widget.js](semi-transparent-widget.js) - example widget with a semi-transparent background

 ## Preview